suromark/CamSlider-AnalogStick/README.md

 * Using Bresenham multi-dimensional as illustrated at http://members.chello.at/easyfilter/bresenham.html
 * Analog-Stick-Version - No auto-range at startup.
 No endstops.
 NO SAFETY.
 All positions and motions are user responsibility.
 * Microcontrollers supported:
-  * Arduino Nano or clone
+  * Arduino Nano or clone (standalone only)
-  * ESP32 breakout board e.g. Doit Devkit
+  * ESP32 breakout board e.g. Doit Devkit (with enhanced bluetooth features)

 ![ESP32 prototype](/_pictures/IMG_20201110_231206_web.jpg)

+## ESP32 - optional Bluetooth commands
+* Android: use e.g. Serial Bluetooth Terminal or RoboRemo to connect/communicate

+### List of commands
+* set current position as zero reference: zero
+* set target of axis N to absolute position: a<N>,<VALUE> e.g. a0,-5131
+* move target of axis N by relative VALUE: r<N>,<VALUE> e.g. r1,-318
+* set step delay to VALUE loops per step: sd<VALUE> e.g. sd60
+* drive to current target: g
+* store target VALUE for axis N in memory SLOT: s<N>,<VALUE>,<SLOT> e.g. s2,13231,0
+* drive to target slot M: t<SLOT> (overwrites the volatile target values defined by a or r!)

 ## Hardware used: